Monetary Policy Target

 3. Mutual agreement on monitoring and reporting of the policy outcome as well as joint discussions on achieving the monetary policy target

-The Ministry of Finance and the Bank of Thailand would hold joint discussions on a regular basis or under necessary circumstances that were agreed upon by both organizations.
-This would be to best achieve the objectives of monetary policy and to support coherent implementations of fiscal and monetary policies.
+The Ministry of Finance and the Bank of Thailand would hold joint discussions on a regular basis or under necessary circumstances to achieve the objectives of monetary policy and to support coherent implementations of fiscal and monetary policies.

 The MPC would prepare a half-yearly monetary policy assessment report which included (1) recent monetary policy implementations, (2) monetary policy direction going forward, and (3) the economic outlook.
 In addition, the MPC would also publish the quarterly monetary policy report to help communicate and enrich the understanding regarding monetary policy decision-making to the general public, which would help enhance the transparency and effectiveness in conducting monetary policy going forward.